Pluggable R-tree implementation in pure Python.

 node may or may not have the capacity for the new entry.
 If the insertion of the new node

 - This function should return the leaf node where the new entry should be inserted.
 This node may or may not have the capacity for the new entry.
-If the insertion of the new node results in the node overflowing, it will be split according to the strategy defined by
+If the insertion of the new node results in the node overflowing, then

 adjust_tree: Strategy used for balancing the tree, including propagating node splits, updating bounding boxes on all nodes and entries as necessary, and growing the tree by creating a new root if necessary.
 This strategy is executed after inserting or deleting an entry.